gsoft-inc/dynamite/README.md

 5. Create a few lists and document libraries
 6. Create a few page instances in Pages library and add some web parts

-SharePoint acts as a structured database for your application.
+From then on, SharePoint takes a role similar to that of a database in regular application development.
+Your SharePoint site structure acts as a back-end to your (hopefully) isolated business logic

-### 1. Create a site collection
+### C.1) Create a site collection

 We recommend using the Dynamite PowerShell cmdlets to create your hierarchy of site collection and webs.